-Table 7 Estimated average annual benefit per hectare (in Euros per year per ha for carbon sequestration, transferred to the French context).
+Table 7 Estimated average annual benefit per hectare (in Euros per year per ha for carbon sequestration, transferred to the French adapted from Mangos and Claudot (2013)).

 Secondly, the values were provided for three protection scenarios, which made it necessary to select the values used for the current study.
 Two cases are considered here: